OSOceanAcoustics/echodataflow/docs/source/configuration/datastore.md

 # Datastore Configuration

-This document provides detailed explanations for the keys used in the provided YAML configuration used to define an Echoflow run.
+This document provides detailed explanations for the keys used in the provided YAML configuration used to define an Echodataflow run.

 ## Run Details

-- `name`: This key specifies the name of the Echoflow run.
-It is used to identify and label the execution of the Echoflow process.
+- `name`: This key specifies the name of the Echodataflow run.
+It is used to identify and label the execution of the Echodataflow process.
 - `sonar_model`: This key indicates the model of the sonar used for data collection during the run.
 - `raw_regex`: This key indicates the regex to be used while parsing the source directory to match the files to be processed.